A deeper understanding on…

 Nearing the end of this series

 I (barely) passed the PSMIII when I started this series.
 I discovered that my journey only had just begun and aptly named this series Road to PSMIII.
 One of the biggest challenges of PSMIII is the ability to put into your own words in a short time response to very specific both complex and dangerously straightforward scenarios.
-What’s more, you need to demonstrate a deeper level knowledge of Scrum.
+What’s more, you need to demonstrate a deeper level of knowledge of Scrum.
 The questions could be along the line of ‘X happened… now what?!’.
 After the assessment, I felt like I would have been able to answer them even better if I had developed a deeper understanding of how the pillars, values, artefacts, roles and events in Scrum relate.

 So this is the twentieth episode of the series.
 You journeyed the guide with me where I tried to put it into my own words why the Guide says what is says and what it all means… to the best of my current ability.
 I put a lot of thought and heart into it.
 But Scrum doesn’t start and end with the Scrum Guide.
 Getting yourself prepped and ready means deep-diving into Scrum Developer practises, learning Product Owner techniques that benefit maximising value and understanding how Scrum can be organised at scale (Nexus).
 So maybe you can help motivate me to do a second season... a road to mastery.

 Know that earlier assessment results (PSMI and II) reveal where you still need to work on.
 These could be about truly understanding the difference between self-organisation and cross-functionality.
 Can you explain why (and how) the two combined promote creativity, productivity and flexibility?
 Don’t err by confusing cross-functionality with multi-disciplinary; the folks at Scrum.org will be picky about the terminology you choose.

 I’m pretty sure I could write this whole series again with all this new awesome stuff I have learned thanks to all your feedback.
 In the upcoming season finally, I’ll recap some essentials, learnings along the way, and leave you with some awesome tips and tricks.